Guillaume Michels, Global Product Manager, Internet of Good Things (IoGT), Nairobi, Kenya

 What are the most satisfying parts of your job?

-The scale and opportunities at which we can now reach and provide people with helpful information.
-I love the impact my work can provide, for example, adolescent girls can find out the right information about puberty, sexual and reproductive health and how to protect themselves from harm and violence or find information on where to get assistance if they need it.
+The scale at which we can now reach and provide people with helpful information.
+I love the impact my work can have, for example, adolescent girls can find out the right information about puberty, sexual and reproductive health and how to protect themselves from harm and violence or find information on where to get assistance if they need it.
 Also my work’s ability to give young people access to information on their rights, so they can fight for them to be respected.
 And giving young parents some reassurance by giving tips on how to raise healthy children.

 What’s the most challenging aspect of your job?